-Many thanks to everyone who entered the competition for July.
-There were a number of very good photos, and choosing the winning photo was not easy!
-A link to all the photographs received is here: PotMJuly2020
+Many thanks to everyone who entered the competition for August.
+There were a lot of very good photos, and choosing the winning photo was not easy!
+A link to all the photographs received is here: POTM-August2020

 Friends of Tooting Common’s ‘photo of the month’ competition runs each month.
 The arrangements are:

-Please submit your photo(s) for August by Monday 31 August to firstname.lastname@example.org!
+Please submit your photo(s) for September by Wednesday 30 September firstname.lastname@example.org!
 Please entitle the email “Photo of the Month”

 There have been concerns recently at a number of late-night noisy events and parties on the Common, and other antisocial behaviour.
 We understand that the police are aware of this and are taking action.